-Let’s give a brief overview of the basic settings:
+Let’s get a brief overview of the basic settings:

 Cell Sizing can be either manual or automatic.
-With Manual sizing, it’s possible to specify a maximum edge length for cells in the entire domain;
+With Manual sizing, it’s possible to specify a maximum and minimum edge lengths for cells in the entire domain;

 Automatic boundary layers generates layers automatically, based on the boundary conditions set by the user;